Regional Cattle Auction Reports...

 Producers Livestock Auction - Salina, UT

-Compared to last week, feeder cattle sold sharply lower on calves and yearlings.
-Slaughter cows sold 2.00 to 8.00 lower.
-Slaughter bulls sold 1.00 to 4.00 lower.
-Trade was active with good demand across all classes of livestock with active buyer participation ringside and on the internet, with a heavy supply.
+Compared to last week, feeder steers sold sharply higher, while feeder heifers sold unevenly steady on calves and yearlings.
+Slaughter cows sold mostly steady, while slaughter bulls sold steady to 3.00 lower.
+Trade was active with good demand and heavy supply.